rcompos/kubespray-and-pray/README.md

 1. GlusterFS Topology

-   Create GlusterFS topology file.
+   Edit GlusterFS topology file.
 Edit file to define distributed filesystem members.

-The `hostnames.manage` value should be set to the node _FQDN_ and the `storage` value should be set to the node _IP address_.
-The raw block device(s) (i.e. /dev/sdc) are specified under `devices`.
+   For each node block, the `hostnames.manage` value should be set to the node _FQDN_ and the `storage` value should be set to the node _IP address_.
+The raw block device(s) (i.e. /dev/sdd) are specified under `devices`.
+See _files/topology-sample.json_ for an example of multiple block devices per node.

+   Modify file with editor such as vi or nano.

     `$ vi ~/kubespray-and-pray/files/topology.json`

+2. Inventory File

+    Edit `gluster` section in Kubespray inventory file.
+Specify all members to be part of the GlusterFS distributed filesystem.

+    ```
+    # Kubespray inventory file
+    [gluster]
+    k8s0
+    k8s1
+    k8s2
+    ```

+    Modify file with editor such as vi or nano.
+Copy to _.kubespray_ directory.

+    `$ vi ~/kubespray-and-pray/files/inventory.cfg`
+    `$ cp ~/kubespray-and-pray/files/inventory.cfg ~/.kubespray/inventory`

-2. Prepare for Heketi
+3. Prepare for Heketi

-   From the control node, run ansible on all GlusterFS members to install kernel modules and glusterfs client.
-Use to `-l host1,host2` option to limit the playbook to a subset of the entire cluster.
+   Run ansible playbook on all GlusterFS members to install kernel modules and glusterfs client.
+The playbook  will be run against the `gluster` inventory group.

     `$ cd ~/kubespray-and-pray`
     `$ ansible-playbook heketi-pre.yml`

-3. Edit Heketi File

-   Edit heketi-run.
-Edit `- hosts:` line to include the hostname or ip addres of a single cluster master.
-The GlusterFS cluster members are specified as storage\_nodes.
-List the total number of nodes as num\_nodes.

-    `storage_nodes: 'k8s0 k8s1 k8s2 k8s3 k8s4'`
-    `num_nodes: 5`

-    `$ vi heketi-run.yml`

-3. Deploy Heketi GlusterFS
+4. Deploy Heketi GlusterFS

-   Execute heketi-run on a _single_ Kubernetes cluster master.
-Edit `- hosts:` line to include a single cluster master hostname (or ip address).
-Substitute actual hostname of ip address for <master_node>.
+   Execute heketi-run to create Heketi and Gluster resources.

     `$ ansible-playbook heketi-run.yml`

-4. Default Storage Class
+5. Default Storage Class

    Create default storage class.
 Edit `- hosts:` line to include a single cluster master hostname (or ip address).
 Substitute actual hostname of ip address for <master_node>.